mox17/visual-reqm2-electron/README.md

 At least the author believes that a diagram with more than 1000 nodes is not helping with the overview that this program aims to provide.
 So if too many nodes are rendered, make the filters more precise.

+### 'Single' mode

+Some selections may generate diagrams that are too large to render.
+The 'single' checkbox option gives the possibility to step through multiple diagrams, where only a single node is selected.
+The selection can be done with `next` or `prev` buttons, or a specific node can be chosen from the selection box.

 ### Filter Mechanisms

 There are three main ways to filter requirements: